 Red Tide Current Status

-Forecasts by the USF-FWC Collaboration for Prediction of Red Tides for Pinellas to northern Monroe counties predict northern and then southern transport of surface waters and minimal net movement of subsurface waters in most areas over the next four days.
+Forecasts by the USF-FWC Collaboration for Prediction of Red Tides for Sarasota to northern Monroe counties predict net southwestern movement of surface waters and net southeastern transport of subsurface waters in most areas over the next four days.

-The next complete status report will be issued on Friday, April 26th.
+The next status report will be issued on Friday, November 22nd.
 Please check our daily sampling map which can be accessed from the top of this page.

 Latest Red Tide Status Report Available by Phone